Ruibin-Liu/MolDF/docs/usage.rst

 To read a Tripos MOL2 file, you can use the ``pdbx2df.read_mol2`` function:

 Let's download an example MOL2 file from LigandBox first.
-The example ligand is D00217_.
+The example ligand is D00217_ or Tylenol_.

 You can read it as: